cowboy/battlelog-hacks/README.md

 * It works for me.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
+Issue a pull request when done.
+Found a bug?
+[File an issue](https://github.com/cowboy/battlelog-hacks/issues).

 ## Release History
-Nothing official yet...
+10/30/2011
+Initial release.

 ## License
 Copyright (c) 2011 "Cowboy" Ben Alman